Ready to know more about San Diego?

 North Park Farmers Market

 Rain or shine, the North Park market shows up every Thursday with guava empanadas and unique artwork from over 65 local vendors.
-Bring friends, family, kids, or even take a solo trip—the North Park community is ready to welcome you with open arms.
+Bring friends, family, or kids, or even take a solo trip—the North Park community is ready to welcome you with open arms.
 It’s like a grocery store, but with a really big heart.
 Bonus: Verbatim Books, one of San Diego’s favorite bookstores, is just down the street.

 • When: 3–6 p.m.

-• Where: 2900 North Park Way from 30th St. to Granada Ave.
+• Where: 2900 North Park Way from 30th Street to Granada Avenue, North Park

 Oceanside Certified Farmers Market